 Tinfos run-of-river plants are connected to the power grid, with the electricity distributed by local distribution systems.
 The company can also deliver complete turnkey projects in an offline mode.

 The run-of-river plants can either be operated locally or remotely from Tinfos’ global operational centre.
 While first-line maintenance can be undertaken by local staff, Tinfos also provides specially trained service and maintenance personnel through its subsidiary Tinfos Vannkraftservice, when necessary.

 Because run-of-river plants generate power by allowing the river to flow freely through the facility, there is no need to build a reservoir.
 This reduces impact on the surrounding environment and local communities.
 This makes them particularly suitable for remote or rural areas, where communities often rely on diesel generators or coal power to meet their energy needs.

 Run-of-river plants are also easier and less costly to build and maintain than dam-based hydropower plants.

 Tinfos has an extensive portfolio of run-of-river plants in Norway and Indonesia.
 The company is currently developing plants in the Western Balkans as well as expanding its operations in Southeast Asia.
 These are regions where electricity demand is on the rise, but which still rely predominantly on fossil energy production.

-Established in 1894, Tinfos is one of Norway’s leading providers of hydropower facilities.
+Established in 1894, Tinfos is a technology company that finances, develops, builds, transfers, operates and maintains hydropower plants.
 Today, the output of Tinfos’ developed Norwegian hydropower installations totals approximately 600 GWh.
 By 2030, the company aims to have developed and built run-of-river plants with an additional global annual production of 1 TWh.

 Turnkey run-of-river hydropower plants